ScriptRaccoon/portfolio-website/src/data/posts/track-page-visits-sveltekit.md

 ## Session Management

 To avoid counting multiple page views from the same user (which is just one page _visit_), we generate a random, anonymous session identifier per user.
-This identifier is stored in a cookie for one hour and attached to `event.locals.session_id` for later use.
+This identifier is stored in a session cookie and attached to `event.locals.session_id` for later use.
 The following utility in `$lib/server/sessions.ts` handles this:

 ```ts
 // sessions.ts